coq/coq/doc/sphinx/using/tools/coqdoc.rst

      titles.
 For example “Chapter” and “Module” are reasonable choices.
   :--no-lib-name: Print just “Foo” instead of “Library Foo” in titles.
   :--lib-subtitles: Look for library subtitles.
 When enabled, the
-     beginning of each file is checked for a comment of the form:
+     first line of each file is checked for a comment of the form:

      ::